zzctmac/smart-selection-artifact/INSTALL.md

-# Artifact of Selectively Combining Multiple Coverage Goals in Search-Based Unit Test Generation
+# Artifact of Coverage Goal Selector for Combining Multiple Criteria in Search-Based Unit Test Generation

 ## 0. Prerequisite
 To use the following artifact, you need to prepare a Unix-like (e.g., Ubuntu and Mac OS) computer with [Docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/).
 A fast way to install these two applications is to install [docker-desktop](https://www.docker.com/products/docker-desktop/), since `docker-desktop` contains both of them.